getwurl/wurl/README.md

 If you need to send a frame which contains a leading slash like the above commands, add a leading space to escape it.

+### Authentication

+Authentication is not built in to `wurl`, but setting custom headers is possible.
+Use the `-H` option to set as many authentication headers as you need.

+For an easy way of setting an authentication header automatically, see [wurl-auth][wurl_auth].

+## Examples

 ## Plugins